Glossary of Terms

 Our Terms are payment in full upon receipt unless otherwise agreed or stated.
-Please note that any goods that are agreed to be paid by invoice will become your property once written confirmation is received by In-house Recruitment Network and will result in services including, conference tickets, being allocated accordingly.
+Please note that any goods that are agreed to be paid by invoice will become your property once written confirmation is received by In-house Recruitment and will result in services including, conference tickets, being allocated accordingly.

 All advertised Services prices exclude VAT.
 Late payment for Services is liable to attract interest, accruing at a rate of 8% above NatWest Plc’s base rate at the time; Late payment for Services is also liable to attract a £100, plus VAT, administration charge.
 Payment of Services is to be made in accordance with the details outlined before engagement.

 Event bookings and payments may at times necessitate the utilisation of third party registration software who are subject to their own terms which can be found on their sites at the time of booking.

 Should for any reason bookings not be made through registration software, a written confirmation to book your position will be deemed official and be subject to the same cancellation and refund policy as below.

 If circumstances change and the original delegate can no longer attend, we are very happy for you to send someone else – please phone us to let us know and we will amend our records.
 Note we require at least 24 hours prior to the start of the event for any changes.
 Changes made within this time will incur no additional charge.